 Indication of possible difficulties:

-Identifying and if necessary allocating appropriate frequency spectrum suitable for WAIC systems, except frequency bands covered by RR Appendices 30, 30A and 30B,and preparing appropriate sharing conditions with existing services.
+Identifying and if necessary allocating appropriate frequency spectrum suitable for WAIC systems and preparing appropriate sharing conditions with existing services.

 Previous/on-going studies on the issue:

 During the study period 2008 – 2012 Question ITU-R 249/5 has been adopted and Report ITU-R M.2197 on WAIC applications and requirements has been approved by SG 5 (November 2010).